 People with end-stage renal disease are more likely to develop tooth decay, gum disease, and dry mouth.

 Preventive dental care and proper oral hygiene habits can help prevent gum disease and additional complications associated with metabolic syndrome.

 Treatment for oral cancer can reduce saliva, leading to dry mouth and making tooth decay more likely.

 Hormonal changes during pregnancy can increase your risk of oral health issues, which may result in lower birthweight babies.

 This immune system disorder reduces saliva, causing dry mouth and making tooth decay more likely.

 A stroke can occur when plaque breaks off from the wall of a blood vessel and travels to the brain, cutting off its blood supply.

-If you have Florida Blue medical and dental plans and an eligible medical condition (other than pregnancy), you’re automatically enrolled in the program.
-If you’re pregnant or don’t have a Florida Blue medical plan, you can easily self-enroll online.
+If you have Florida Blue medical and dental plans and an eligible medical condition, you’re automatically enrolled in the program.
+If you don’t have a Florida Blue medical plan, you can easily self-enroll online.
 Once enrolled, you’ll receive additional, condition-specific benefits, including preventive and periodontal services, outreach and education, and specialized medical care programs.

 The sooner you take advantage of these benefits, the sooner you can improve your health.
 Simply make an appointment with your dentist.
 If you don’t have a dentist, you can easily find one in our provider directory.
 If you have questions about eligibility, contact Customer Service at 888-223-4892.